My goal is to provide high quality audio production and training services to the international music community, and bang a few drums along the way!

 Sean Shannon is a mixing engineer, A1, A2, and educator with thirty years of professional industry experience, currently based in central Florida.
 Sean is the founder and chief engineer for Mixing The Band™ and creator of The Ear Training Kit™.
 He is also a card-carrying member of IATSE Union Local 631 and Infocomm certified AV CTS.

-On drums, he is a DW Artist (Drum Workshop – Drums, Pedals, and Hardware) and former world touring and recording drummer for The Pat Travers Band, Molly Hatchet, Outbound Road, and Brian Howe’s Bad Company featuring Jeff Carlisi (38 Special).
+On drums, Sean is a DW Artist (Drum Workshop – Drums, Pedals, and Hardware) and former world touring and recording drummer for The Pat Travers Band, Molly Hatchet, Outbound Road, and Brian Howe’s Bad Company featuring Jeff Carlisi (38 Special).

-Sean has worked with artists such as Bret Michaels (Poison), Carmine Appice (Vanilla Fudge), Billy Payne (Little Feat), Molly Hatchet, Brian Howe (Bad Company), Impellitteri, Amanda Overmyer (American Idol), and the Pat Travers Band, along with The Orlando Philharmonic Orchestra and corporate clients like Pepsi, Chevy, The Tonight Show, Universal Studios, and many others.
+Other notable artists Sean has worked with include Bret Michaels (Poison), Carmine Appice (Vanilla Fudge), Billy Payne (Little Feat), Impellitteri, and Amanda Overmyer (American Idol), along with The Orlando Philharmonic Orchestra and corporate clients like Pepsi, Chevy, The Tonight Show, Universal Studios, and many others.

 Pull down the ‘ABOUT’ menu above for more information abut Sean.